Siegfried Lemke: Aerial victory claims

 According to US historian David T. Zabecki, Lemke was credited with 70 aerial victories.
 Spick lists him with 96 aerial victories claimed in 325 combat missions.
 This figure includes one claim on the Eastern Front and 95 claims on the Western Front of which 21 are four-engined heavy bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Lemke was credited with more than 54 aerial victory claims, all of which claimed on the Western Front, including at least five four-engined bombers.

+Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 14 West 4846".
+The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
+These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.